-We arrive in Troon harbour on the south-west coast of Scotland.
-Troon is also known for its excellent golf links.
-The course is even portrayed on a special tin containing a 12-year-old The Glenlivet.
-At 1 pm we announce ourselves to captain and crew.
-The deck hand shows us to our cabin where we install our gear, camera, laptop and the like.
-Although it is bunk beds, each cabin has a private shower and sink.
-In the next few hours a cosmopolitan group of whisky lovers join us for the trip; they come from the Netherlands, Belgium, Austria, Switzerland and Germany, 15 couples in all.
+We arrive in the harbor of Troon on the southwest coast of Scotland.
+Troon is known for its excellent golf links: The course is even portrayed on a special tin containing 12-year-old Glenlivet.
+At 1 p.m. we announce ourselves to captain and crew.
+The deck hand shows us to our cabin, where we install our gear, camera, laptop and the like.
+Although there are bunk beds, each cabin has a private shower and sink.
+In the next few hours a cosmopolitan group of whisky lovers joins us for the trip; they come from the Netherlands, Belgium, Austria, Switzerland and Germany - 15 couples in all.

-We have a true whisky master on board, Mr Alex Moens, who will present various tastings during the trip.
-His nickname is "The Timekeeper of Whisky" because he combines his liquid passion with his profession as anhronologist.
+We have a true whisky master on board, Mr. Alex Moens, who will present various tastings over the coming days.
+His nickname is "The Timekeeper of Whisky," since he combines his liquid passion with his profession as a horologist - someone who restores clocks and watches.
 When everybody is sorted out, we motor for a few hours - no wind, alas - to the port of Lochranza on the isle of Arran.
-At sunset, we moor at the tiny pier, but will not visit Arran Distillery tonight; instead we are summoned to the dining area amidships.
+At sunset we moor at the tiny pier but will not visit Arran Distillery tonight; instead we are summoned to the dining area amidships.

-Jacob's son Jelle is the chef and we find out how creative he can be in the confines of a very small kitchen in the heart of the ship.
-That evening the multinational company of 30-odd people share a wonderful captain's dinner with poached pears in Bleu d'Auvergne over rocket as a starter, followed by chicken filet and Caesar salad, joined by a 15-year-old Bowmore Darkest single malt from the isle of Islay (which we will visit in a few days).
+Jacob's son Jelle is the chef, and we'll soon find out how creative he can be in the confines of a very small kitchen in the heart of the ship.
+That evening the multinational company of 30-odd people share a wonderful captain's dinner with poached pears in Bleu d'Auvergne over arugula as a starter, followed by chicken filet and Caesar salad, joined by a 15-year-old Bowmore Darkest single malt from the isle of Islay (which we will visit in a few days).
 Coffee is taken with a fine Talisker 57° North.